pahuber/PHRINGE/docs/usage.rst

 Exoplanetary System File
 ~~~~~~~~~~~~~~~~~~~~~

 The exoplanetary system file is a YAML file that contains information about the observed exoplanetary system.
+See the
-See :ref:`user documentation <exoplanetary_system>` for more information.
+:ref:`user documentation <exoplanetary_system>` for more information.

 A typical exoplanetary system file looks like this: